 MAK Sputter Deposition Sources

-Meivac is a leading provider planar magentron sputter sources.
+Meivac is a leading provider planar magentron sputter deposition sources.
 The MAK Sputter Sources range from 1.3" to 6" diameter and can provide vertical, horizontal, flexmaount and flange mount configurations.

 One key feature of the MAK Sputter Sources is the ease of target change-out.
 The target is retained by the magnet structure by a simple keeper.
 Target change-out can be accomplished without having to disassemble the MAK Sputter Source.
 Other important benefits/advantages of the MAK Sputter Source include.